Tree series and pattern avoidance in syntax trees: Tree series and pattern avoidance

 let $\Predicate_\SetP$ be the predicate on $\SyntaxTrees(\GeneratingSet)$ wherein $\Predicate_\SetP(\TreeT)$ holds if and only $\SetP \NotFactor \TreeT$.
 Let also $\FactorSeries(\SetP)$ be the $\GeneratingSet$-tree series defined by

 In other terms, $\FactorSeries(\SetP)$ is the characteristic series of all $\GeneratingSet$-trees factor-avoiding all trees of~$\SetP$.
 In this context, we say that the elements of $\SetP$ are \Def{patterns}.
 Notice that we consider only sets of patterns $\SetP$ such that $\Leaf \notin \SetP$ since there exists no $\GeneratingSet$-tree factor-avoiding~$\Leaf$.
-Notice also that, for the while, there is no restriction neither on $\GeneratingSet$ nor or $\SetP$.
-This set $\SetP$ of patterns can be infinite or some trees can be themselves factors of another ones.
+Notice also that, for the while, there is no restriction on $\GeneratingSet$ or $\SetP$.
+This set $\SetP$ of patterns can be infinite, and some trees can be themselves factors of another one.
 The aim of the next section is to provide a system of equations to describe~$\FactorSeries(\SetP)$ within the more general possible context. \medbreak